You'll never make me die

 - Mega Man Volnutt puts you against 3 Mega Men with items already equipped.
 Simple, right?
 How about the stage where it takes place being The Great Cave Offensive and under a two minute limit?
 This makes it so the player most likely has to resort on the stage's gimmick of KOing an opponent when touching lava at high damage, but it's still a fight against three opponents, so you have to make sure to damage them all enough and launch them to any lava area under a restrictive time limit.
 And of course, being an Ace spirit, it means the three are likely to gang on you and give you a difficult time on it.
 And he blocks the route towards the Sacred Land, making it a mandatory fight.

 - The Boss is easily among the most difficult of all the Spirit Battles.
-The reasons are numerous: you fight a smart and reactive Zero Suit Samus, on an Omega stage with the ground covered in poison, while she has over 13,000 power.
+The reasons are numerous: you fight a smart and reactive Zero Suit Samus, on the Omega version of the Garden of Hope stage with the ground covered in poison, while she has over 13,000 power.
 This means you have to come in with at least one Support Spirit of poison immunity or Madama Butterfly's Poison Heal, as she will outdamage you with the poison constantly draining your health away otherwise.
 Even worse, early into the fight, Samus receives a potent Defense Up boost that makes damaging her much harder (it actually kicks in when her health is lower than 150 out of 180 when the battle description itself says it's supposed to kick in when she's at high damage).
 While this wouldn't be much of a problem due to being a Stamina Battle (and thus being able to cheese her out with ranged hits), this particular battle is timed, meaning that you can lose if you don't kill her by the time the clock runs out.
-Even worse, it's almost certain that she will charge up her Final Smash at least once over the course of the fight, which is a free 20 HP she gets off of you, since her A.I tracks you scarily well while she's aiming her laser.
+Even worse, it's almost certain that she will charge up her Final Smash at least once over the course of the fight, which is a free 20 HP she gets off of you, since her A.I tracks you scarily well while she's aiming her laser and chop about 10 seconds off the already-tight time limit, since you can't damage her while she's using it.

 - Omega Ridley might show up late, but it still is a pain for how late it is.
 Ridley is already a powerhouse, but he's easy to launch, so no problem, right?
 Well, this Ridley is metal, making it harder for you to launch.
 As if that wasn't enough, Ridley is constantly under the effects of Superspicy Curry, requiring projectiles or a Franklin badge to even attack.
 Oh, and the stage you fight him on?
 Norfair, which has all its rising lava intact.
 This is somewhat mitigated by the fact that Ridley is just as prone to the hazards of Norfair, but don't rely on it to save you.
 By the way, want to play as Lucina in World of Light?
 This is the Spirit guarding her, meaning you must beat him before getting to her.

-- The Victini fight features an Incineroar that can easily launch the player as far as possible, which usually starts with its Final Smash that it uses almost immediately in the beginning of the match thanks to the Victini-loaded Poké Ball that it starts with.
+- The Victini fight takes place in the Battlefield form of Prism Tower and features a golden Incineroar that can easily launch the player as far as possible, which usually starts with its Final Smash that it uses almost immediately in the beginning of the match thanks to the Victini-loaded Poké Ball that it starts with.
 This will either KO the player immediately or cause enough damage to ensure that the next attack does KO the player.

 - Giga Mac.
 He has the tied most power in the entire game, that being 13,900.
-It puts you into the Boxing Ring with a giant Little Mac to represent Giga Mac himself, and it's extremely difficult to get him flying.
+It puts you into the Boxing Ring with a giant Little Mac to represent Giga Mac himself, and he has super armor making him extremely difficult to get flying.
 His attack speed is also wicked too, draining your HP in a flash.
 To add insult to injury, his Final Smash gauge charges quickly.
+The stage's lack of Bottomless Pits mitigates Mac's notorious weakness in the air and makes conventional KOs without wearing down his HP difficult.
 Any spirit that heals you every five seconds is a must-have, but it cannot go higher than the starting amount.
 Good luck trying to beat him because the title screen theme from the Wii Punch-Out!! game will be stuck in your head for a while.
+To quote Nathaniel Bandy, "I was purely shocked with his destruction and left with a complete loss of words."
+And if you ever beat this one without any spirits on you, you're either lying or just cheesed him with the stage's set-up.

 - The Dr. Eggman spirit battle is no slouch either.
-It has you up against Roy Koopa (representing Eggman himself) and a metal Sonic (who is Metal Sonic, of course).
+It has you up against Roy Koopa (representing Eggman himself) and a metal Sonic (who is Metal Sonic, of course) in Green Hill Zone.
 Wouldn't be so bad on its own, except that ranged items keep spawning, and they are gravitated toward the AI.
 If that metal Sonic takes a lot of damage and grabs a Rage Blaster, you're screwed.
 And worst of all, Bob-ombs fall from the sky every fifteen seconds or so.
 There's no way of knowing where they will fall, and you'll need incredible reflexes to avoid them.

 - Krystal is another Legend spirit battle that on paper sounds perfectly manageable, but in her own words...
 "You're not ready yet!"
 It pits you against a skilled and bloodthirsty duo of Fox and Falco that starts out with a Krystal enemy assist trophy.
 What makes Krystal scary is her versatile pool of attacks including freezing you from a distance with icy blasts that avert Denial of Diagonal Attack, and smacking you with her staff for a smash attack's worth of damage and knockback at close quarters.
 She also has a nasty habit of respawning right on top of you whenever she's out-of-bounds.
 Between the three of them and one of you, the Corneria stage becomes very cramped, not helped by the occasional Arwing swooping down and potentially firing at you.
 By the time you manage to defeat Krystal, you are probably at killing range percentage while dealing with the remaining Fox and Falco.

-- Akuma will, for lack of a more polite term that adequately conveys how rough his Spirit Battle is, f*** your s*** up.
-It's a Stamina Battle against Ryu.
+- Akuma will, for lack of a more polite term that adequately conveys how rough his Spirit Battle is, fuck your shit up.
+It's a Stamina Battle against Ryu in Suzaku Castle.
 Now, Akuma in his playable appearances has traditionally been a Glass Cannon, so you'd think that that would be the case here, right?
 WRONG.
-See, he's modeled after his original boss appearance, so he takes normal amounts of damage (and likely has more stamina than you will), and his specials are massively buffed to the point where he can quite literally wipe you out in three or four hits, his AI is fairly smart, and the fact that it's Suzaku Castle means that there's nowhere to hide.
+See, he's modeled after his original boss appearance, so he takes normal amounts of damage (and likely has more stamina than you will), and his specials are massively buffed to the point where he can quite literally wipe you out in three or four hits, his AI is fairly smart, and the fact that it's Omega Suzaku Castle means that there's nowhere to hide.
+And if he breaks your shield for whatever reason... say bye bye to whatever health you had left (unless you restart immediately).

-- Guile is a massive pain in the butt, and the battle pits you against him and Captain Falcon, the latter of whom is more than willing to get in your face.
+- Guile is a massive pain in the butt, and the battle pits you against him and Captain Falcon in the Omega version of Pilotwings, the latter of whom is more than willing to get in your face.
 Falcon has 180 HP, just like other Legend-class Spirits, but it's him pestering your face while Guile Sonic Booms you in the interim that will drive you up a wall.
 Want to take Guile out with Assist Killer?
 It's freaking Guile — he will merely Flash Kick you away if you don't have a whip, and Falcon can soak up projectiles like a boss.
 This match is a very ugly instance of Character Select Forcing, because mixup and rushdown characters like Pikachu are going nowhere against this double team from hell.

 - Akira.
-Take a Ryu with much higher health than you that requires extra Stamina spirits to even come close to, add in high-gravity to possibly waste a spirit slot or make it harder to dodge Ryu's attacks, add an Assist Trophy that's basically a second Ryu that can perform synchronized combos with the real Ryu, and the result is a spirit that can drive you insane.
+Take a Ryu with much higher health than you that requires extra Stamina spirits to even come close to, add in high-gravity to possibly waste a spirit slot or make it harder to dodge Ryu's attacks, make the battle take place in the Omega form of the Coliseum stage, add an Assist Trophy that's basically a second Ryu that can perform synchronized combos with the real Ryu, and the result is a spirit that can drive you insane.
 Think of bringing an Assist Killer support to help you?
-Sucks to be you, because the Akira assist can block your attacks, giving Ryu more time to damage you.
+Sucks to be you, because the Akira assist can block your attacks (though he can still be grab and thrown.
+Try using Bowser's flying slam on Akira and land on Ryu to damage both), giving Ryu more time to damage you.
 To top it all off, this spirit is the one placed directly in front of Bowser Jr. in World of Light, meaning that you have to beat this battle to play as the Prince of the Koopas or the Koopalings.
+Even worse, if you're playing blind (as in not reading online on how to unlock everyone), he's indirectly guarding Chrom and the Mii Brawler as well, as the statues that hint you how to get those two are with Bowser Jr. too.

 - Toy-Con VR Goggles can also be quite the challenge despite being an Advanced Spirit.
 You're pitted against R.O.B. and two Mii Gunners, and all three will gang up on you and keep you at bay with ranged shots.
 May not be too difficult in theory, except you're fighting on Gamer with hazards on, meaning you have to always avoid 5-Volt's line of sight.
 As if that wasn't enough, hazard assist trophies are on, and it's Yuri Kozukata, meaning you can't KO her, and you also have to avoid her camera even with everything else happening.
 Finally, to top it all off, Dragoon parts spawn, meaning that even if you can work through all that, you may just get one-shotted.